-- The Academic Integrity and Honesty Policy provides a structured framework for handling different types of academic misconduct.
-An example of academic misconduct form is presented about (cheating) and evidence shows that it was treated systematically following the published procedures.
-Investigations on the cases are made and suitable actions are taken based on the cases and approved by the Dean, such as formal warning letters, failing the course, or getting a zero grade on the assessment. - The Panel learned that during induction, students are made aware of general academic integrity rules, regulations, and types of violations, which are documented in the Academic Integrity and Honesty Policy, Students Handbook and the Students Rights and Responsibilities Policy.
-The staff members and the students are also aware of the examination rules and procedures well before conducting the examinations. - The Panel was informed that online examinations are invigilated using Big Blu Button for monitoring students.
-The Panel also noticed that BP relies on Turnitin in the detection of plagiarism.
+- The Academic Integrity and Honesty Policy provides a structured framework for handling different forms of academic misconduct.
+Examples of academic misconduct cases were presented (cheating, plagiarism, and trust violation) and they were dealt with systematically following the published procedures.
+Investigations on the cases are made and suitable actions were taken based on the case and approved by the Dean, such as formal warning letters, failing the course, or getting a zero grade on the assessment. - The Panel learned that during induction, students are made aware of general integrity rules, regulations, and types of violations, which are documented in the Academic Integrity and Honesty Policy, Students Handbook and the Students Rights and Responsibilities Policy.
+The staff members and the students are aware of the examination rules and procedures well before conducting the examination.
+The Panel was informed that online examinations are invigilated using Big Blu Button for monitoring students. - The Panel also notes that BP relies on Turnitin in the detection of plagiarism.
 However, plagiarism may not be detected in the text generated by Artificial Intelligence (AI).
 Moreover, the allowed similarity percentage is not stated in the policy nor in any document.
 Therefore, the Panel recommends that BP should develop clear guidelines about the acceptable text similarity to ensure a consistent implementation and common understanding across all BP stakeholders.
 The Panel also suggests developing formal arrangements to cater for the challenges that the use of AI may pose.